thoughtbot/clearance/README.md

 Installation
 ------------

 Clearance is a Rails engine for Rails 3.
-It is currently tested against Rails 3.0.12 and Rails 3.1.4.
+It is currently tested against Rails 3.0.12, 3.1.4, and 3.2.3.

 Include the gem in your Gemfile: